UHvibe/UHvibe.github.io/index.md

 - It's cool how only UH students can use the app.

-- It's nice how it allows students to make new friends with similar interests, get together.
+- It's nice how it allows students to make new friends with similar interests.

 - The design is nice, everything is organized nicely.